-The Great Race of the Black Hills
+The Great Race and the Magpie

 I have to admit, the Black Hills of South Dakota contain more stories than I ever thought they would, but some of my favorites come from Indian Lore.
 Primarily, the Lakota and the Cheyenne consider the Black Hills as part of their origin story.
 I've found that aside from speaking with a Native from these tribes, children's stories of Native American Lore can be an incredible reference.